samdmarshall/SDMMobileDevice/ReadMe.md

 ***

 ### What can this project do for me?
 This framework gives access to a number of technologies that have previously been "off limits" to developers.
 Due to being a private and undocumented API, MobileDevice.framework has not been something that can be safely interacted with.
+This framework provides access to:

+1. Detecting attached iOS devices
+2. Querying iOS devices for software and hardware configurations
+3. Communication with device services
+4. Sandbox access to applications installed on iOS devices
+5. Installation of applications onto iOS devices
+6. File transfers

 ***